RiEnRiu/mixmatch_script/README.md

 # mixmatch_script
-Some script to train an semi-labeled dataset with mixmatch and then label them.
+Some script to train an semi-labelled dataset with mixmatch and then label unlabelled images.

 ## Install dependencies